mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 <br/>
 <br/>
 # [](#header-2)I. INTRODUCTION
 I got the idea for this project since I'm interested in data science, machine learning, and artificial intelligence, and I'm currently looking for a career in these fields.
-Data science has been a popular field in recent years and I wanted to take a look at the current job market by examining such things as which companies are hiring, what specific positions they're hiring for, geographical locations of jobs, company sizes (start ups vs. older corporations), company ratings, salary information, and possibly some common keywords given in job summaries that could give information on job requirements.
+Data science has been a popular field in recent years and I wanted to take a look at the current job market by examining such things as which companies are hiring, what specific positions they're hiring for, geographical locations of jobs, company sizes (start ups vs. older corporations), company ratings, salary information, and possibly some common keywords given in job summaries that could give information on job specifics and requirements.

 The job listings contained in this analysis were scraped from Indeed.com on Sept.
 5, 2017, but it would be interesting to track some of the features over time to see if there are any seasonal or yearly changes in data science, machine learning, and artificial intelligence job opportunities.